 top of page

-One of the main themes in my work is contrast, and how contrasting elements interact with eachother.
-Contrast between shapes, colors and of course the play between light and shadow.
+One of the main themes in my work is contrast and the way opposing elements interact, particulary in the tension between light and darkness, shape and color.
 I remember once, while visiting a student graduation show, I went outside for a break with a juice.
 It was an extremely hot and bright day.
-As I was drinking, I looked at a large tree nearby, it's crown heavy with low, dense leaves.
+As I was drinking, I looked at a large tree nearby, its crown heavy with low, dense leaves.
 I kept noticing how deep the darkness was beneath the tree.
 Everything else was washed in light, the grass, the leaves, the air.
 As if all the colors that day had faded because of the brightness.
 Yet the depth of the shadow seemed to have moved in the opposite direction: it was darker, instead of weakened by the light.
-This co-dependence was deeply fascinating to me, and the image has always stayed with me."
+This co-dependence was deeply fascinating to me, and the image has always stayed with me.

 I made some creation videos for fun and publicity.
-You can find more of them on my social media accounts (prints and contact).
+You can find more of them on my social media accounts (prints & contact).

 Some drawings include touches of acrylic, used in the finishing process.
 The first reason for this was practical, because I started to damage the paper with the numerous layers of pencil lines trying to change the drawing once again.
 The second reason was that it allowed me to bring back calmer and more even areas, using a brush instead of adding more small pencil lines.

-In many of my 'other work' creations you can find pieces of paper that are glued on.
-I use magazines, but mostly older work of my own, such as my photo's, sketches, drawings and pieces that I didn't like so much.
+In many works from my Other Work series, there are pieces of paper that are glued on.
+I use material from magazines, but more often I work with older pieces of my own, such as photographs, sketches, drawings and work I was less satisfied with.

-A few years ago I also had the idea to take a lot of my work to a copy shop, and make large color-copies.
-Off course this was not very good quality, but good enough to be able to create new paintings from my own work.
-This way, I could cut up my own work (great fun) without destroying the originals, and gain new materials and options.
+A few years ago, I got the idea to take a lot of my work to a copy shop, and make large color copies.
+Of course, the quality wasn't very good, but it was good enough to allow me to create new pieces.
+In this way, I could cut up my own work, which was great fun, without destroying the originals, and gain new materials and options.

 Extra info on other work